22or/Cervical-Cancer-Risk-Classification-Website/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Contact

-For questions or suggestions, please open an issue on GitHub.

-## Acknowledgments

-- Kaggle for providing the dataset
-- Hospital Universitario de Caracas for the original data collection
-- The open-source community for Django, MLServer, and XGBoost

----

 **Note**: Ensure both MLServer and Django development server are running simultaneously for the application to function properly.